 Nursery provision is not treated as an add-on.
 Little Deanies sits within the same wider offer as wraparound care, and the school is clear that nursery hours can be built around working patterns.
 The important thing for parents is the practical implication: you can design a childcare week that joins up, but you still need to confirm availability and session patterns early because the nursery runs to a timetable and staffing model, not an on-demand system.

-A useful way to interpret these numbers is to think in terms of classroom experience.
+A useful way to interpret these numbers is to think for classroom experience.
 Higher expected-standard rates usually mean more pupils can access whole-class teaching without constant remediation, and a large greater-depth share tends to indicate stretch work is embedded rather than bolted on.
 The implication for parents is positive, but also worth weighing: in a high-performing cohort, pace can feel brisk for pupils who need more time to consolidate.

 Parents comparing performance locally can use the FindMySchool Local Hub page to line up the school’s results against other Kendal primaries using the Comparison Tool.